 What are your options?

 If you’re infected or exposed, the companies will offer some financial compensation.
-Read more about what Uber and Lyft have to offer their drivers here.
+Read more about how rideshare drivers can stay financially stable during COVID 19.

 If you’re healthy and cleared to be an essential worker (which most drivers are, by the way), there are a few things you can do.